WeAreAcademy/java-pet-clinic/README.md

        git clone https://github.com/WeAreAcademy/java-pet-clinic.git
        ```

+2) Inside Intellij, _after a couple of minutes_, right-click on the `PetClinicApplication` main class and choose `Run 'PetClinicApplication'`.
+Path is: `src/main/java/org/springframework/samples/petclinic/PetClinicApplication.java`

-3) Inside Intellij a run configuration named `PetClinicApplication` should have been created for you, otherwise, run the application by right-clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.  _Note that it may take a couple of minutes for this option to be available._
+Alternatively, a run configuration named `PetClinicApplication` should be created for you (again it may take some time).

-5) Navigate to Petclinic
+3) Navigate to Petclinic as follows:

    Visit [http://localhost:8080](http://localhost:8080) in your browser.